elisoncrum/piipan/match/docs/orchestrator-match.md

 An initial API for matching PII data across all participating states.
 1. JSON `POST` request that conforms to the [OpenApi spec](openapi.md) is sent to the orchestrator API endpoint.
 1. The `POST` event triggers a function named `Query` in the orchestrator Function App.
+    - If the request is unauthorized (does not include a valid bearer token), the function returns a `401` response.
-    - If the request is not valid (malformed, missing required data, etc), the function returns a 400 response.
+    - If the request is not valid (malformed, missing required data, etc), the function returns a `400` response.
 Currently no error messaging is included in the response.
     - If the request is valid, the function queries the per-state APIs for matches.
-A 200 response is returned containing any matching records.
+A `200` response is returned containing any matching records.
-    - If there is an issue connecting to or querying any of the per-state APIs, the orchestrator returns a 500 response.
+    - If there is an issue connecting to or querying any of the per-state APIs, the orchestrator returns a `500` response.

 ## Environment variables